 Testing is the only way to know if you and your family are at risk from radon.
 EPA and the Surgeon General recommend testing all homes below the third floor for radon.

-Testing is the only way to find out what your home’s radon level is.
+Testing is the only way to determine your home’s radon level.

 For more information on radon, check out the EPA site or schedule a radon inspection for your home in the Nashville area.

 Have The Best Radon Testing Service For Your Home

 Radon is one of the many invisible dangers that may be hiding in your home.
 Radon is a carcinogenic, radioactive gas produced from uranium breakdown in soil and circulates in the environment.
 Radon can enter your home due to cracks in the foundation and through wells.
 You can’t see, smell or taste Radon, but it could be in your home.
 The only way to know is to Test!

 Homes with Radon are a health hazard and require an inexpensive radon mitigation system.
 Radon seeps into the home through the foundation and can be detected by testing.
 Even the smallest amount of gas can harm the resident’s health.
 So Test Today!

 Radon is a leading cause of lung cancer in North America.
 Your house remains at risk for radon regardless of the property’s age.
 Luckily for you, this is preventable by investing in a Radon test.

 If you have never tested your home for Radon, you may want to do so.
 Our professional radon testing service reports to the homeowner about the level of Radon and the danger it poses to the residents.

 Inspecting the home is normal for almost every resale home listed on the market.
 Usually, the buyer requests the inspection and is accountable for the cost of the property inspection.
 But if a problem with the house is found, such as a leaking roof, mold in the home, or the presence of Radon gas, it is normally the responsibility of the seller to fix the issues with their house before the sale proceeds.